 Brush Size- Specify the brush size.
-The brush size is explicitly tied to the resolution of the original dataset, therefore the brush size is defined as a number of grid cells or pixels.
-To see the resolution of the terrain data, go to the metadata.
+The brush size is explicitly tied to the resolution of the original dataset; therefore the brush size is defined as a number of grid cells or pixels.
+To see the resolution of the terrain data, look at Grid Cell Size at the top of the dialog, or go to the metadata.

 Based on the resampling method set for the terrain layer, it is not always clear how coarse the terrain data is.
 For terrain data the default resampling method is bilinear interpolation, which will smooth the display of the data rather than show the coarse raw pixels.
 To see the raw pixel values without interpolation, set the resampling method to No Resampling (Nearest Neighbor).

-Height- The height values is used to set the terrain height or increase / decrease interval.
+Height- The height value is used to set the terrain height or increase /decrease interval.

 Feathering - The feathering effect will taper off the edges of the operation.
-This works in combination with the tools to set terrain height and raise and lower terrain.
-The brush will gradually change the pixels beyond the range of the red circle to match the values just outside of the feathering zone, shown by the blue circle.
+This effect works in combination with the tools to set terrain height and raise and lower terrain.
+The brush will gradually change the pixels beyond the red circle range to match the values just outside of the feathering zone, shown by the blue circle.
 This is similar to Feathering Tab options, but occurs only in the local area where the edit was made.

 Box Size- For the smoothing operation, the box size controls how large of a neighborhood of cells to compare to calculate the new smoothed pixel.

-The fill gaps operation is used to fill in a missing part of the terrain where the river bed is in the below images.
+The fill gaps operation was used to fill in a missing part of the terrain where the river bed is in the below images.

 The smooth operation was used in this area to smooth out some terracing in the landscape in the below images.

-The Raise Terrain height tool is used to elevate this road feature.
-The feathering effect creates a sloped edge away from the elevated road back to the surrounding terrain.
+The Raise Terrain height tool was used to elevate this road feature.
+The feathering effect created a sloped edge away from the elevated road back to the surrounding terrain.

-The Set Terrain Height is used to reconnect this bridge.
+The Set Terrain Height was used to reconnect this bridge.